dashecc/ros2-benchmark/README.md

 **Notes:**

 - The `enclave` argument corresponds to a subfolder in your SROS2 keystore.
-- Only nodes launched with a valid enclave path will communicate securely.
-- For multiple node pairs, you can reuse the same enclave if desired.
+- Can use the same enclave for every node created

 ## Launch File Parameters